YanKE01/ESP32-BLDC-SENSORLESS/README.md

 # ESP32 BLDC SENSORLESS
-This is a control scheme of induction-less brushless motor based on ESP32-S3.
+This is a control scheme of sensor-less brushless motor based on ESP32-S3.